Skip to main content

 Floating-point numbers

-The floating-point types listed in Table 1—Float64, Float32, and Float16—follow the IEEE 754-2008 standard for representing floating-point values.
-Each type includes a sign bit, one set of bits representing an exponent, and another set representing the fraction or mantissa.
-Table 2 shows how each of these types are represented in memory.
+The floating-point types Float64, Float32, and Float16 follow the IEEE 754-2008 standard for representing floating-point values.
+Each type includes a sign bit, a set of bits representing an exponent, and a set of bits representing the mantissa (also called fraction or significand).
+Table 3 shows how these types are represented in memory.

 Type nameSignExponentMantissa